spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

 Some thoughts:
     - Most shots are taken on goalies aged 23-35.
     - If you squint, you can see a little bit of an age curve here.
-    - This plot is riddled with bias (particularly when it comes to goalies with short or long careers).
+    - This plot is riddled with bias (particularly for goalies with short or long careers).
 </p>
 <p>
 Let's fix the bias above with a few changes.
 Instead of simply grouping shots by age, we'll follow a strategy <a href = "https://hockey-graphs.com/2017/03/23/a-new-look-at-aging-curves-for-nhl-skaters-part-1">seemingly</a> developed by Tango Tiger <a href = "http://www.tangotiger.net/aging.html">here</a> called the delta method.
 Here are the steps: